-- 1. Origination Fee- Up to 1%. - 2.
+- 1. Origination Fee Up to 1%. - 2.
 Application, Processing or Underwriting Fee Up to \$1,100 on each first mortgage. - NOTE: If included in the Origination Fee, a breakout must be included in the file specifically noting the amount of the "Application, Processing or Underwriting" fee or a combination of all three not to exceed \$1,100 total. - 3.
-Loan Funding Fee Up to \$200. - This amount will be netted from the lender purchase from the Master Servicer and may be charged to the buyer or seller. - 4.
-Tax Service Fee An \$84 Tax Service Fee must be collected on each mortgage.
+Loan Funding Fee -\$200. - This amount will be netted from the lender purchase from the Master Servicer and may be charged to the buyer or seller.
+Amount is set by the Master Servicer and is subject to change. - Tax Service Fee An \$84 Tax Service Fee must be collected on each mortgage.
 The fee will be collected by MHDC's Master Servicer upon purchase of the mortgage.
 (For FHA, VA and RD loans, this fee can be shown on the Seller's side)